Institute of International Education: History

-The institute was established in 1919 at the cessation of World War I. Nobel Peace Prize winners Nicholas Murray Butler, president of Columbia University, Elihu Root, former secretary of state, and Stephen Duggan, Sr., professor of political science at the College of the City of New York (and IIE's first president) formed the Institute of International Education with the idea that educational exchange would incite understanding between nations.
+The institute was established in 1919 at the cessation of World War I. Nobel Peace Prize winners Nicholas Murray Butler, president of Columbia University; Elihu Root, former Secretary of State; and Stephen P. Duggan, professor of political science at the College of the City of New York formed the Institute of International Education (IIE) with the idea that educational exchange would incite understanding between nations.

-IIE president Stephen Duggan influenced the U.S. government to create a new category of non-immigrant student visas, bypassing post-war quotas set by the Immigration Act of 1921.
+Stephen Duggan, the first IIE president, influenced the U.S. government to create a new category of non-immigrant student visas, bypassing post-war quotas set by the Immigration Act of 1921.
 In the 1930s, IIE began expanding its activities beyond Europe, opening the first exchanges with the Soviet Union and Latin America.
 Edna Duge was director of the IIE's Latin America department in the 1940s.
-After World War II, the institute facilitated the establishment of what is now NAFSA and the CIEE.
+After World War II, the institute facilitated the establishment of the National Association of Foreign Student Advisers (NAFSA) and the Council on International Educational Exchange (CIEE).
 In the 1940s, IIE aided more than 4,000 U.S. students to study and work on reconstruction projects at European universities devastated by the war.

 By the 1950s, the number of foreign students to the United States nearly doubled.
 As a result, the institute formed a network of U.S. offices to serve the growing number of students under its administration.
-IIE began producing an annual statistical analysis of the foreign student population in the United States and named the study, Open Doors.
+IIE began producing an annual statistical analysis of the foreign student population in the United States and named the study "Open Doors".
 In the 1960s, the institute opened overseas offices in Asia, Africa, and Latin America.